-- (1) Each covered employee must have a performance plan established in the Department's Electronic Performance Management System (ePerformance). ePerformance will be used for all phases of the performance management process from creation of the performance plan, to submitting the rating of record in the employee's electronic Official Personnel File (eOPF). - (2) The normal annual appraisal period is the fiscal year: October 1 through September 30 of the subsequent calendar year. - (3) The minimum appraisal period required to receive a performance rating is 90 days from the effective date that the employee is assigned, detailed, or temporarily promoted to a position; the maximum appraisal period is 15 months. - (4) Employees who start a new position through an appointment, reassignment, reinstatement or transfer in the last 90 days of the appraisal period will have their appraisal period extended to the end of the following appraisal period; not to exceed 15 months.
-For example, an employee who transfers to DOE from another Federal agency on August 1, 2015, will have a 14-month appraisal period that will begin on August 1, 2015 and end on September 30, 2016. - (5) Employees who have been covered by a performance plan for at least 90 days and are detailed or temporarily promoted in the last 90 days of the appraisal period will receive his/her rating of record for the current appraisal period based on his/her permanent position, while the temporary assignment will be included in the following appraisal period.
-For example, the employee's FY15 appraisal period begins on October 1, 2014, the employee is detailed to another position on July 21, 2015; the employee will receive his/her FY15 rating of record based on his/her performance in the permanent position from October 1, 2014 through July 20, 2015.
-The employee's FY16 appraisal period will begin on July 21, 2015 and end on September 30, 2016.
-Exception: An advisory rating is not required if the Rating Official of the permanent position is also the Rating Official for the temporary position. - (6) There is no requirement that a Reviewing or Rating Official occupy his/her position for a specific length of time before he/she can create a performance plan, conduct a progress review or issue a performance rating.
+- a.
+General. - (1) Each covered employee must have a performance plan established in the Department's Electronic Performance Management System (ePerformance). ePerformance will be used for all phases of the performance management process from creation of the performance plan, to submitting the rating of record in the employee's electronic Official Personnel File (eOPF).

+- (2) The normal annual appraisal period is the fiscal year: October 1 through September 30 of the subsequent calendar year. - (3) The minimum appraisal period required to receive a performance rating is 90 days from the effective date that the employee is assigned, detailed, or temporarily promoted to a position; the maximum appraisal period is 15 months. - (4) Employees who start a new position through an appointment, reassignment, reinstatement or transfer in the last 90 days of the appraisal period will have their appraisal period extended to the end of the following appraisal period; not to exceed 15months.
+For example, an employee who transfers to DOE from another Federal agency on August 1, will have a 14-month appraisal period that will begin on August 1 and end on September 30 of the subsequent calendar year. - days and are detailed or temporarily promoted in the last 90 days of the appraisal period will receive his/her rating of record for the current appraisal period based on his/her permanent position, while the temporary assignment will be included in the following appraisal period.
+For example, an employee's FY18 appraisal period begins on October 1, 2017, but the employee is detailed to another position on July 21, 2018; the employee will receive his/her FY18 rating of record based on his/her performance in his/her permanent position from October 1, 2017 through July 20, 2018.
+The employee's FY19 appraisal period will begin on July 21, 2018 and end on September 30, 2019.
+Exception: An advisory rating is not required if the Rating Official of the permanent position is also the Rating Official for the temporary position. - (6) There is no requirement that a Reviewing or Rating Official occupy his/her position for a specific length of time before he/she can create a performance plan, conduct a progress review or issue a performance rating. - (7) Each covered employee must have at least one progress review conducted during the appraisal period.
+The review must include a discussion with the employee and must be documented in ePerformance. - (8) Departmental elements must provide an atmosphere in which open and frank two-way communications can be achieved between employees and their supervisors regarding all aspects of this program. - (9) Information and training on the requirements and administration of this Order will be made available to all covered employees by the OCHCO.

-- (7) Each covered employee must have at least one progress review conducted during the appraisal period.
-The review must include a discussion with the employee and must be documented in ePerformance. - (8) Departmental elements must provide an atmosphere in which open and frank two-way communications can be achieved between employees and their supervisors regarding all aspects of this program. - (9) Information and training on the requirements and administration of the program will be made available to all covered employees by the OCHCO. - (10) Performance training is required for all covered employees and their supervisors at least every 2 years; new employees are required to complete this training within the first 45 days of the effective date of his/her assignment. - (11) An employee must contact his/her Servicing Human Resources Advisory Office for procedures to request reconsideration of his/her current rating of record.
+(10) Performance training is required for all covered employees and their supervisors at least every two years; new employees are required to complete this training within the first 45 days of the effective date of his/her assignment.